The Kingdom of Sandair

 Sandarians were born from the Dusland tribes and slowly migrated north to become the modern Solander and Gaislander.
 Because of this, many of Sandair’s customs and rituals came from tribal roots.
 Though the tribes have been slowly dying out a few still remain within the Sandsea, but rarely approach people or towns.

-Sandarian men take pride in their military strength and all men learn the way of the sword.
+Sandarian men take pride in their military strength and all men learn the way of the sword – a man without his sword is marked as a criminal.
 They have a strong cavalry and favour weapons such as sabres, scimitars, and javelins.
 They are expert horse breeders, but are terrible at sea and depend on their Neu Bosan allies for ship trade and naval defence.

 It is Sandarian women who mostly run the temples and trades of each town.